-- User authentication for login and access to mobile devices, computers, networks, and software programs. - User authentication for financial transactions in the financial services industry. - User authentication for in-person or online purchases in the retail industry.
+- User authentication for login and access to mobile devices, mobile apps, desktop computers, networks, and web-based software programs. - User authentication for financial transactions in the financial services industry. - User authentication for in-person or online purchases in the retail industry.